CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 ## Background information

-According to CSC policies and [general terms of use] (https://research.csc.fi/general-terms-of-use), sensitive data always need to be encrypted when uploaded or stored in CSC services for sensitive data management.
+According to CSC policies and [general terms of use](https://research.csc.fi/general-terms-of-use), sensitive data always need to be encrypted when uploaded or stored in CSC services for sensitive data management.
 Sensitive data need to be encrypted even if, for example, downloaded from public repositories.

 There are different encryption methods available that facilitate secure data sharing or data storage: